mottaquikarim/PYTH2/src/Topics/conditionals.md

 	print("this will NEVER run!")
 ```

-However, since we know booleans to be datatypes, *any* of the operators discussed above can *also* be used:
+However, since we know booleans to be data types, *any* of the operators discussed above can *also* be used:

 ```python
 temp = 43